Easy Creamy Sun-Dried Tomato Pasta

 Notes

-• Reheat: Warm gently in a skillet over low heat with a splash of water or cream to loosen the sauce, or reheat in the microwave.
+• Reheat: Warm gently in a skillet over low heat with a splash of water, cream, or reserved pasta water to loosen the sauce, or reheat in the microwave.

 • Substitutions: Use half-and-half instead of heavy cream for a lighter sauce.
 Stir in spinach at the very end of cooking for extra color and freshness.